tanj299/synthesis/README.md

 # STANLEY BRANCH #
 ## cleaned up with webpack ##
 ### to do for next time ###
-add ability to remove plants
+add ability to remove plants,
-edit plants
+edit plants,
-show more information on plants
+show more information on plants,

 ### BUGS ###
 need to refresh every time you add a new plant